-When you realize there are plums in your fridge and remember you bookmarked a delicious recipe like this, you go into the kitchen and start measuring.
+When you realize there are plums in your fridge and remember you had the idea of testing a delicious recipe like this one, you go into the kitchen and start measuring.

-Stone fruit - plums, apricots, peaches, nectarines, cherries - have a short season, and we all want to have a few easy recipes on hand.
+Stone fruit—plums, apricots, peaches, nectarines, cherries—has a short season, and we all want to have a few easy recipes on hand.
 This is one of them.

-Be sure the fruit is acidic to balance the sweet, crunchy crumble.
+Be sure the fruit is acidic to balance the sweet, crunchy crumble and buttery base.
 Here is a good read if you want to learn more about types of plums and experiment with different ones.

 Preparing the plums

-The red plums need to be cored (that is taking out the pit), cut in half, and then into thirds.
+The red plums need to be cored (that means taking out the pit or stone), cut in half, and then into fourths, maybe thirds.
+You can also cut the wedges in half if you want smaller pieces.

 The easiest way to core them - something I found out while making this Plum Hazelnut Cake - is with an apple corer, It is a life saver and a reason to buy the gadget, let me tell you.
 It works great with apricots too.